Arkansas Game and Fish Commission approves 2020-21 hunting regulations changes

-The Arkansas Game and Fish Commission voted today to approve many changes to the Commission’s Code of Regulations, including many wildlife regulations that may impact hunters during the 2020-21 hunting seasons.
-The proposals were presented to the public through an online survey in March and were formally proposed to the Commission during its April 21 meeting.
+LITTLE ROCK — The Arkansas Game and Fish Commission voted today to approve many changes to the Commission’s Code of Regulations, including many wildlife regulations that may impact hunters during the 2020-21 hunting seasons.
+The proposals were presented to the public through an online survey in March and were formally proposed to the Commission during its April 23 meeting.

 Some of the more notable regulations changes in the 100 proposals include: